Arizona set to alter jury selection process

 There is evidence of that in Arizona.

-In criminal cases here, the proportion of white jurors seated varied only 3% from their representation in the population, aata compiled by the Administrative Office of the Courts shows.
+In criminal cases here, the proportion of white jurors seated varied only 3% from their representation in the population, a study compiled by the Administrative Office of the Courts shows.
 By contrast, Black jurors were underrepresented by 16%.

 And it was worse for Hispanics who were underrepresented on juries 21% of the time, with a 51% gap for Native Americans.